agrc/roadkill-mobile/README.md

 Wildlife Vehicle Collision Mobile App

 ## Deployment (these services support both mobile and desktop)
+1. Use `permission_proxy_config.json` to create a new application in permission proxy.
 1. Publish `maps/Overlays.mxd` as `Roadkill/Overlays` (open).
 1. Publish `maps/MapService.mxd` as `Roadkill/MapService` (secure).
     - Enable feature access with "Create" and "Query" allowed operations.